StewAlexander-com/NetVendor/ADVANCED.md

-# 🔧 NetVendor Advanced Topics
+# 🔧 ShadowVendor Advanced Topics

-This document covers advanced topics, detailed operational guidance, and in-depth technical information for NetVendor.
+This document covers advanced topics, detailed operational guidance, and in-depth technical information for ShadowVendor.
 For basic usage and quick start, see the [README.md](README.md).

 ## 📑 Table of Contents